Install and verify the spatial extension

 SELECT

 GeoParquet parsing leverages native columnar decoding.
 DuckDB Spatial automatically detects the geo metadata extension and maps geometry columns without explicit casting.
 If ingestion fails with Invalid geometry type, the source file likely contains non-standard WKB variants or missing CRS headers.
-Force schema alignment and validate geometry integrity:
+Validate geometry integrity:

 SELECT